 Where the design community meets.

-Victoria, Canada App Boy at Will Global Joined about 6 years ago
+Victoria, Canada App Boy at Will Global Joined over 6 years ago

 2) I do everything with my friend Oliver, we write and direct together, then split some responsibilities (like I do more producing and post/edit stuff and he does more DOP work) 3) Before RED I used a Canon 7D.
 4) Depends how dumb they think your idea is.